sandrokeil/yubikey-full-disk-encryption-secure-boot-uefi/book/arch/02-prepare-disk.md

 mkfs.fat -F32 /dev/[device 2nd partition]
 ```

+Great, one step closer for your fully encrypted system.
 The next chapter describes how to prepare the YubiKey.